nips-2018-oss/nips-2018-oss.github.io/faq.md

 permalink: /faq/
 ---

-## NIPS 2018 tickets are sold out in 11 minutes, why should I bother to send in a proposal when I cannot attend?
+## NIPS 2018 tickets sold out in 11 minutes and I didn't get a ticket.
+Why should I bother to send in a proposal when I cannot attend?
-Speakers of the conference/workshop have a separate/reserved pool of tickets.
-Hence, if your contribution gets accepted, you will definitely have a chance to get a ticket and attend.
+There is a separate/reserved pool of tickets for presenters at the conference/workshops.
+If your contribution gets accepted, you will definitely have a chance to get a ticket and attend.

 ## Is there any sponsorship available to attend the workshop?
-Although we have limited resources available, but we will try to make sure that anybody who has a good contribution, has the chance to present their work at the workshop.
-For more details please check out [the form](https://docs.google.com/forms/d/e/1FAIpQLScib1nnjXRj2ShUlgEdr6C-zqL5GUdpNPqJfheWbalQ3z4FoQ/viewform?usp=send_form).
+We have limited resources to support student travel.
+We will try to make sure that anybody who has a good contribution gets a chance to present at the workshop.
+[Apply here](https://goo.gl/forms/8U9N4NXugUH69jKj2).